 The Finale (Vivace) is a very emotional ending, with really sumptuous segments, and with a very demanding piano part.
-Also here, I found the balance within the strings very compelling, in particular, the absolute equivalence between violin and viola.
+Also here, I found the balance within the strings very compelling, in particular, the absolute equivalence between the instruments of Vilde Frang and James Boyd.
 On the other hand, some of the fast figures sounded slightly superficial, not clear enough.
 Definitely, this was the upper tempo limit in this acoustic environment.
 Playing even faster would have been detrimental to the music.
 In the piano part for this movement, the Strauss employed some deliberately queer rhythms.
 I felt that Alexander Lonquich could have played those out a little more, e.g., by using more accentuation on the syncopes.

 Despite some of the remarks above: overall, also Richard Strauss’ Piano Quartet received an excellent performance that deserved the strong applause!

-The artists rewarded the applause with the third movement (Andante con moto — Animato) from the Piano Quartet No.1 in G minor, op.25 by Johannes Brahms (1833 – 1897), composed 1856 – 1861.
+Vilde Frang, James Boyd, Nicolas Altstaedt, anbd Alexander Lonquich rewarded the applause with an encore.
+They selected the third movement (Andante con moto — Animato) from the Piano Quartet No.1 in G minor, op.25 by Johannes Brahms (1833 – 1897), composed 1856 – 1861.
 It was a step back in time from Strauss’ composition, but still an excellent fit: an excellent composition, and one of Brahms’ masterpieces in chamber music.
 We heard it in an expressive, intense and enthralling interpretation, especially towards the end.
 I particularly liked the “de-escalation” after the emotional climax!
 It was a long, but really enjoyable, romantic and serene encore.
 With its 10 minutes, this added up to a concert duration of over 2 hours (including the intermission).